-The BK virus normally remains inactive in the blood, kidneys, or other organs of the patient.
+The BK virus is transmitted via respiratory tract secretions, saliva and urine and from mother to baby during childbirth.
+After initial infection it remains latent in the blood, kidneys, or other organs of the patient.
 Transmission from one person to another occurs through fluids like respiratory tract fluids, saliva and urine.
 The infection can also spread from a mother to her baby during birth.

 - Fever, muscle pain or weakness

 - Worsening kidney function, due to kidney inflammation (interstitial nephritis)

 - Overt bleeding and pain with urination due to severe inflammation of the bladder

 - Narrowing of the tube that drains urine from bladder to the outside (the urethra) due to scarring

 - Pneumonitis and pneumonia due to infection of the lung